pdfcrunch/pdfcrunch.github.io/privacy.md

 Our website may link to external sites that are not operated by us.
 Please be aware that we have no control over the content and practices of these sites, and cannot assume responsibility for their treatment of your personal information.
 This privacy policy only covers our website and privacy practices.

-## Children’s Privacy

-We do not knowingly collect or store personal information from children (visitors under the age of 13).
-If you believe your child has provided us with personal information, we encourage you to contact us immediately, and we will do our best to delete the data as quickly as possible.

 ## Changes to our Privacy Policy

 At our discretion, we may change our privacy policy from time to time.
+Any changes will be reflected here, so we encourage you to visit this page regularly.
+We will also notify our registered users of updates to our policy.
 Your continued use of this site after any changes to this policy will be regarded as acceptance of our practices around privacy and personal information.

 ## Business Transfers

 If we or our assets are acquired, or in the unlikely event that we go out of business or enter bankruptcy, we would include user information among our assets transferred to or acquired by a third party.
 You acknowledge that such transfers may occur, and that any parties who acquire us may continue to use your personal information according to this policy.

 *pdfcrunch is a registered trademark of Unleash Your Server LTD (UK00003252781)*

 *Last Updated: 17:00pm GMT, January 9, 2018*